Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 If you execute `build` with `-v` (`--verbose`) argument, the EDKII build system would output a lot information about the build.
 In the end of the output you could see how EDKII uses its tools for image generation.

-Look at the output after the:
+Look at the output after the string:
 ```
 Generating SIMPLEVOLUME FV
 ```

 ## `GenSec`

-The first string is:
+The first string after the output above is:
 ```
 ['GenSec', '-s', 'EFI_SECTION_RAW', '-o', '<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SIMPLEVOLUME/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SEC1.raw', '<...>/$(WORKDIR)/hello.txt', '-v']
 ```